tecolicom/actions-install-and-cache/README.md

 ![actions-cache-updates](https://github.com/office-tecoli/actions-cache-updates/actions/workflows/test.yml/badge.svg)

-This Github action execute given `command` for `target`, and cache updated files for later use.
+This Github action execute given `command` for `target`, and cache installed files for later use.
 When executed next time with same package list, and any other environment are not changed, updated files are extracted from the cached archive.